-Several organizations have criteria for diagnosing metabolic syndrome.
-According to guidelines used by the National Institutes of Health, you have metabolic syndrome if you have three or more of these traits:
+Diagnosis of Metabolic Syndrome is based on physical exam and blood test results.
+According to guidelines used by the National Institutes of Health, a diagnosis of metabolic syndrome requires the presence of three or more of these traits:

 Lifestyle and Home Remedies

-Aggressive lifestyle changes are usually required to prevent serious health problems, such as diabetes and heart disease.
+Aggressive lifestyle changes are usually required to prevent serious complications, such as diabetes and heart disease.
 These changes include:

 - Exercise.
 Doctors recommend getting 30 or more minutes of moderate-intensity exercise, such as brisk walking, every day.

-- Lose weight.
+- Weight Loss.
 Losing weight can reduce insulin resistance and blood pressure and decrease your risk of diabetes.

-- Stop smoking.
-Smoking cigarettes worsens the health consequences of metabolic syndrome.
-Talk to your doctor if you need help kicking the cigarette habit.
+- Smoking Cessation.
+Smoking cigarettes worsen the health consequences of metabolic syndrome.

 "How Is Metabolic Syndrome Diagnosed?"
 National Heart Lung and Blood Institute.
 U.S. Department of Health and Human Services, 22 June 2016.
 Web.
 02 June 2017. www.nhlbi.nih.gov/health/health-topics/topics/ms/diagnosis.